UC Multicampus Research Groups in the Humanities

 Who Can Apply: UC Ladder Rank Faculty

-Level of Award: Up to $35,000 for two years, plus up to $10,000 for one-year renewal conditional on ongoing activity.
+Level of Award: Up to $35,000 for two years.
 All awards are contingent on available funding.

 Funding Source: UC Humanities Network